 Nowadays, you can find various champurrado recipes across Mexico — each made with slight differences unique to specific families and regions.

 What is it?

-As we mentioned above, champurrado is a thick, warm, and sweet corn drink mixed with chocolate.
+As we mentioned above, champurrado is a thick, warm, and sweet corn drink mixed with Mexican chocolate.